 • Phone assistance 08:00-21:00

 • Airport taxes and charges

 • Entrance Fees to attractions

 • Hotel Tourist Taxes payable directly to hotels.

 • Meals not mentioned

 • Personal Incidentals such as Telephone calls , Room Service, Laundry

 • Tip to Guide/Driver, Porterage Fee and others which are personal in nature

 • Other services not mentioned in the itinerary

-Please refer to our standard booking conditions.
+Please refer to our Standard Booking Conditions for booking terms and conditions.